gibsonpp/GR-sslcm-data/README.md

   one week in early winter (usually early December).
 Because these fish are still upstream of the screw trap at the end of the fall movement period, all fish in the winter tag group display the ‘late migrant’ life history.
-There are no winter survival estimates for the Minam population.
-(The Minam is a wilderness river and access is very difficult during the winter.)
+There are no winter survival estimates for the MIN population.
+(The Minam River is almost entirely within a wilderness area and access is very difficult during the winter.)

 - Fish in the **spring** tag group (‘late migrants’) are passively captured at the rotary screw trap over the course of the spring